CeMM Adjunct Principal Investigator

-We are a team of molecular and computational biologists working at the boundaries between chromatin biology, genome editing and cancer.
+We are a team of molecular and computational biologists working at the interface between chromatin biology, genome editing and cancer.
 We are particularly interested in understanding aspects of gene regulation in the context of pediatric leukemia and other malignancies.
 Our research is focused on two main areas:

 Non-coding regulatory sequences in leukemia

 Functional non-coding regions such as enhancers and insulators play an essential role in the regulation of cell type-specific gene expression programs, and mutations at non-coding elements can drive observable phenotypic changes comparable to those driven by mutations at coding sequences (see Seruggia et al. 2015; Seruggia et al. 2020).
 However, due to lack of appropriate technology, just a limited number of disease-related regulatory sequences have been described, leaving many potential targets of therapy to be discovered.
 For these reasons, our goal is to investigate the contribution of non-coding sequences and 3D genome structure in cancer.
 We focus on leukemia development and drug resistance.
 What is the role of enhancers in the acquisition of drug resistance?
 How chromatin topology affects gene expression in leukemia?
 What is the effect of sequence variation at enhancers whose mutation is associated with leukemia?
 We use epi/genome editing (CRISPR, CRISPRi, CRISPRa), chromatin profiling (ChIP-seq, Cut and Run, ATAC-seq) and computational biology to answer these questions.

 TFIID/SAGA components as targets in pediatric cancer